July 31, 2023

 Price controls have been identified by the World Health Organization as the most effective measure governments have to reduce alcohol harm.7

-There’s also no evidence that MUP has negatively impacted NT industry, tourism or economy.10 The latest full report on MUP in the NT can be found on the NT Government website.
+MUP is also a very cost-effective measure, and there’s no evidence that it has negatively impacted NT industry, tourism or economy.3,7,10 The latest full report on MUP in the NT can be found on the NT Government website.

-The Alcohol and Drug Foundation (ADF) supports the introduction of a minimum unit price in all states and territories.
+We support the introduction of a minimum unit price in all Australian states and territories.
 You can read more in our position paper.

 The alcohol industry is quick to oppose any policies like MUP which aim to reduce drinking, because these policies can impact their profits.

-The industry uses marketing campaigns, political lobbying and legal action to try to stop or delay policies like MUP.11
+The industry uses marketing campaigns, political lobbying and legal action to try to stop or delay policies like MUP.13

 In Scotland, MUP was passed into law in 2012.
-However, it wasn’t implemented until 2018, due to several legal challenges by the Scottish Whiskey Association.
+But it wasn’t implemented until 2018, due to several legal challenges by the Scottish Whiskey Association.

-Although these challenges were eventually defeated, the alcohol industry was able to promote its agenda through these legal actions.11
+Although these challenges were eventually defeated, the alcohol industry was able to promote its agenda through these legal actions.13

-The process also used up government time and money, meaning they couldn’t focus on other alcohol-related policies.11
+The process also used up government time and money, meaning they couldn’t focus on other alcohol-related policies.13

 Policies like MUP are effective at reducing harm, and they also reduce the amount of alcohol being sold.7

-People who drink moderately aren’t affected much by these laws, but they aren’t the biggest alcohol spenders in Australia.
+People who drink moderately aren’t affected greatly by these laws – but they aren’t the biggest alcohol spenders in Australia.

 As MUP is implemented in more countries, we’re also finding out more about its other impacts.
 This includes its impact on the alcohol industry, and the wider economy.